immutable/imx-core-sdk-csharp/README.md

 ## Initialization

-Initialize the Core SDK client with the network on which you want your application to run (see [all networks available](https://github.com/immutable/imx-core-sdk-csharp/blob/dev/Src/IMX/Imx.Sdk/Client.cs#L17)): // Todo link for Main branch
+Initialize the Core SDK client with the network on which you want your application to run (see [all networks available](https://github.com/immutable/imx-core-sdk-csharp/blob/main/Src/IMX/Imx.Sdk/Client.cs#L17)):

 Select one of the following Ethereum networks Immutable X platform currently supports.